TOEFL Practice Test

 Study Guide

-You can register for the exam by visiting the ETS website and creating an account.
-There, you will have three test-taking options to choose from: internet-based testing at a testing center, paper-based testing at a testing center, or internet-based testing at home.
+You can register for the TOEFL test by visiting the ETS website and creating an account.
+There, you will have two test-taking options to choose from: internet-based testing at a testing center or internet-based testing at home.
 Once you choose your testing method, you will be able to schedule your exam date and location.
 The examination fee, which varies depending on where you take the exam, must be paid at this time.

 Test Day